klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

 Based on these PICe bus IDs, the OS will assign numbers to the GPU.
 It are those numbers that are shown in the figure in the
 [ Architecture chapter - "Building LUMI: What a LUMI-G node really looks like"](01_Architecture.md#building-lumi-what-a-lumi-g-node-really-looks-like).
-We will call this the *bare OS numbering* or * global numbering* in these notes.
+We will call this the *bare OS numbering* or *global numbering* in these notes.

 Slurm manages GPUs for jobs through the control group mechanism.
 Now if a job requesting 4 GPUs would get the GPUs that are numbered 4 to 7 in bare OS numbering, it would still see them as GPUs 0 to 3, and this is the numbering that one would have to use for the `ROCR_VISIBLE_DEVICES` environment variable that is used to further limit the GPUs that the ROCm runtime will use in an application.
-We will call this the job-local numbering.
+We will call this the *job-local numbering*.

-Inside task of a regular job step, Slurm can further restrict the GPUs that are visibile through control groups at the task level, leading to yet another numbering that starts from 0 which we will call the task-local numbering.
+Inside task of a regular job step, Slurm can further restrict the GPUs that are visible through control groups at the task level, leading to yet another numbering that starts from 0 which we will call the *task-local numbering*.

 Note also that Slurm does take care of setting the `ROCR_VISIBLE_DEVICES` environment variable.
 It will be set at the start of a batch job step giving access to all GPUs that are available in the allocation, and will also